BREAKING NEWS

 The greedy, seedy devils who left us all bankrupt.

-A true orator, Gailstert paints a vivid nightmare landscape of retribution, gruesome vengeance, dismemberment and vivisection at the hands of Ruprecht, who deals in tools more diabolical and lethal than coal and sticks.
+A true orator, Gailstert paints a vivid nightmare of retribution, vengeance, dismemberment and vivisection at the hands of Ruprecht, who deals in tools more diabolical and lethal than coal and sticks.
 To make ends meet, Fred Gailstert babysits Susan for Doris.

 Doris doesn’t believe in God or fate or a Santa Claus straight out of a Jacobean Revenge Play.
-Although the production dangles the carrot of a romantic link between Fred and Doris before us, The Tank Players pull it away again, just before we can take a bite.
-The relationship becomes permanently strained when Doris receives a call from Susan’s principal, who explains that the school will be suspending Susan for disturbing her classmates with frightening and sexually inappropriate tales of Santa.
+Although the production dangles the carrot of a romantic link between Fred and Doris before us, The Tank Players pull it away just before we can take a bite.
+The relationship becomes permanently strained when Doris receives a call from Susan’s principal, explaining that the school will be suspending Susan for disturbing her classmates with frightening and sexually inappropriate tales of Santa.
 Doris gets cross with Gailstert and tells him she never wants to see him again.
 At that point, Gailstert takes a temporary job as a pepper-spray test subject for the campus police department at a local university.

 Meanwhile, the central tension of the wider play begins to build.
 By way of the postal narrators, we learn of the kidnapping of film critic Gene Shalit, which turns out to be crucial to the development of the plot.
 McDonald’s corporate marketing team has hired Shalit to serve as the Grand Marshal of the parade.
-But Shalit has been abducted by Islamic terrorists.
+But Shalit has been abducted by terrorists.

 “Just shy of drawing dirty cartoons of the prophet Mohammed, this was about the stupidest thing to do,” a senior McDonald’s official tells the audience before breaking into the song “Headed For a Fall” from REO Speedwagon’s forgotten “This Time We Mean It” album.
-Interestingly, the longtime director of The Tank Players, Randolph Driblette, opted to use music from Illinois artists exclusively.
+Interestingly, the longtime director of The Tank Players, Randolph Driblette, has opted to use music from Illinois artists exclusively.

 Suffice it to say, McDonald’s needs to find a new Grand Marshal for the parade.
-Walkerinski comes up with the “brilliant” idea to hire former Governor Rod Blagojevich.
+Walkerinski comes up with the idea to hire former Governor Rod Blagojevich.
 We later discover that Blagojevich is really Susan’s father, having engaged in an affair with Walkerinski when she was still prostituting herself for food stamps, Ugg boots and weed.

 McDonald’s is impressed with Walkerinski’s connections and quick thinking.
 She is promised the consideration of a possible promotion within some conceptual aspect of the organization in the distant future, to be determined at a later date.
 But Blagojevich’s insane antics and obscene outbursts during the parade mark the end of Doris Walkerinski’s career in the food services industry.
 The play alludes to a monetary tie between Blagojevich and the terrorists who captured Gene Shalit, but this theme is never fully explored.

 In the tragic conclusion of the play, we find Doris, now publicly humiliated and unemployed, running through the graffiti-marred and urine-stained halls of Cabrini-Green, searching desperately for Susan and Gailstert.
-She finally uncovers her daughter’s ravaged and mutilated body under the naked corpse of Gailstert, which hangs by a crudely shaped noose above.
+She finally uncovers her daughter’s mutilated body under the naked corpse of Gailstert, which hangs by a crudely shaped noose above.
 On the wall behind Gailstert’s swaying carcass is the mural of an enormous Herman Cain face, the mouth filled with swarming bees.
-A letter addressed to “Whom It Shouldn’t Concern,” and stamped with the image of a trumpet, floats ghostly in the background of the painting.
+A letter addressed to “Whom It Shouldn’t Concern,” stamped with the image of a trumpet, floats ghostly in the background of the painting.
 When questioned about the play’s homage to a cheesy horror flick and the strange presence of the letter, director Randolph Driblette cracks his legendarily reticent and knowing smile.
 He never offers an explanation, but I doubt one exists.

 Recommendation